 Construct a 250- to 300-room hotel to provide travelers easy and convenient lodging.
 Growth in the Greater Nashville Area has prompted the Airport to consider options for an on-site hotel situated close to the terminal.
-A recently completed Hotel Feasibility Study (JLL, 2017) identified viable siting options and customer amenities which have been incorporated into the hotel design.
+A recently completed Hotel Feasibility Study (JLL's Hotels & Hospitality Group [JLL], 2017) identified viable siting options and customer amenities which have been incorporated into the hotel design.